-Students who meet all state and local graduation requirements are awarded a stateendorsed diploma.
+Students who meet all state and local graduation requirements are awarded a state-endorsed diploma.
 To graduate, a student must complete all of the course and credit requirements outlined in Board Policy 5460.
 It is the Board of Education's intent that all students will carry 35 credits annually in order to receive the full benefit of the school's comprehensive curriculum.
 Each student must complete a minimum of 120 course credits in order to receive an RFH diploma.
-Each student must successfully satisfy state mandated assessment requirements.
+Each student must successfully satisfy state-mandated assessment requirements found here: NJDOE Graduation Assessment Requirements.